biohackerellie/portfolio-site/README.md

 ## TL;DR

-My Java based portfolio website built on Node with included Dockerfile for easy image creation and deployment.
+My React based website built on Node with included Dockerfile for easy image creation and deployment.
+Feel free to fork and use it as a template

 ## Built With